-For years now, multi-factor authentication (MFA) has been at the top of cybersecurity best practice lists.
-MFA has proven to curb data breaches due to compromised credentials (usernames and passwords).
-According to Microsoft, 99.9% of cyber-attacks on company accounts are preventable with properly deployed MFA.
-It's a statistic no business leader can afford to ignore.
+For years now, multi-factor authentication (MFA) has been at the top of the cybersecurity best practices list.
+MFA has proven to curb data breaches due to compromised credentials (usernames and passwords), and according to Microsoft, 99.9% of cyber-attacks on company accounts are preventable with properly deployed MFA.
+This is a statistic no business leader can afford to ignore.

-For many businesses today, the programs and applications used to increase productivity, reduce risk, and control costs are evolving faster than adoption strategies can occur.
-When this happens, productivity may decrease, while costs and risks may increase; the exact opposite of what they are trying to accomplish.
+Does it ever feel like the programs and applications put in place to increase productivity, reduce risk, and control costs evolve and change faster than adoption strategies can occur within your company?
+In fact, it may even be that productivity decreases, causing costs and risks to increase; the exact opposite of what you are trying to accomplish.